 They may be aware of their trait and embracing it, aware of their trait and fighting it, or not aware of this trait at all.

-Given Highly Sensitive People only make up about 15-20% of the population, why should you care about them?
+Given Highly Sensitive People (HSPs) are not the majority and make up only 15-20% of the population, why should you care about them?
 And why do they matter to your practice?
+You might be surprised.

 1) HSPs Are Probably Already Your Clients